forestgrape/coronavirus/1_introduction/suggestions.md

 * Measure the temperature several times every day and best in the same situations and record the values.
 An increased temperature can be an early sign of a possible Sars-CoV-2 infection.
 However many people have only a slight increase, which doesn't "meet the definition of fever", see [Covid-19 symptoms](../3_medical/covid19.md#symptoms).
 Keep in mind that the temperature varies during a day and with the activities performed.
 That's why several measurements.

-    > It's time [for medicine] to move on from digitalization schemes to the continuous color-space of statistics.
+    > It's time [for medicine] to move on from digitalization schemes to a continuous color-space.
 There's no hard border for fever at 37.5 or at 38 degrees.

 ## Estimate and Adaptive Planning